 Timbuktu and Djenne are still high on our bucket list, but due to security we only got as far as Bamako.
-That’s thing whenever you travel West Africa, there will always be places you can’t visit.
+That’s the thing whenever you decide to go travelling in West Africa, there will always be places you can’t visit.
 Mali was great.
 Colourful markets, an old train station and some very good times with our new friend.

 We rolled into the capital city of Lome and found an industrial city which we weren’t expecting.
 Instead, we headed north into the mountains for some hiking and waterfalls.
 We also spent a few days on the beach, but the currents are too strong here to swim.

-The country known for voodoo seems to pack a lot in.
-We learned more about the Dahomey kingdoms in the north saw a voodoo ceremony and rediscovered slavery routes in Ouidah.
+The country that is known for Voodoo seems to pack a lot in.
+We learned more about the Dahomey kingdoms in the north, saw a Voodoo ceremony and rediscovered slavery routes in Ouidah.
 After our beach days, we hung out in Cotonou where a friend hosted us while we waited for our Nigeria visa to be approved.

 To travel West Africa isn’t easy.
-In fact, we think this is the harders region in the world to see, but it’s rewarding for those who dare.
+In fact, we think this is the hardest region in the world to see, at least from our experience it has been.
+But in saying that, it’s rewarding for those who dare.
 It’s best to be well prepared and do as much research as you can before you go.

-Travel West Africa overland and it will be an epic adventure.
-Sand dunes in Niger
+Travelling West Africa Overlanding trip will be an epic adventure.
+Sand dunes in Niger.

-Are you planning to travel West Africa?
+Are you planning on travelling in West Africa?
 Did you find this blog useful?
 Let us know in the comments.

 A coffee lover, history junkie, former tour guide, and endless optimist.
 The mastermind of logistics and chief navigator for Very Hungry Nomads, two women on an adventure to visit EVERY country in the world.
 Marty is a social butterfly who describes her life as “just livin’ the dream".